-Includes all land cover categories that can be burned.
+The fraction of burnable area includes all land cover categories that can be burned.
 That means that it excludes water bodies, permanent snow and ice, urban areas and bare areas.
 Land cover information was extracted from the C3S Land Cover product (see section 2.8).